ayaohsu/RabbitMQ-Learning/README.md

 - when an AMQP client connects to RabbitMQ, it specifies a vhost name to connect to
 - if the authentication succeeds and the credential provided by the clients was granted, connection is established

+### isatm rabbit lib
+RabbitMQ consumer pattern
+Library code:
+1. Have a consumer abstract class.
+Have a interface to process the messages
+2. When creating a queue, pass in the consumer of the queue
+3. The queue will keep consuming from the rabbitMQ connection, when it gets a message, it calls the consumer to process the message

+Application code:
+Construct an application consumer to inherent from the consumer abstract class.
+Set up connection and channel and queue.
+Pass the consumer instance to the queue.

 _Remaining tasks: understand application rabbitMQ setup, understand rabbitMQ console usage look at isatmrabbit vhost note